viviemXD/webrtc-screen-share/README.md

 - Uses node.js and socket.io
 - Only works using Google Chrome  (chromeMediaSource)
-- No need for a Web Server
+- No need for a Web Server, uses node.js instead
 - Tab capture not supported in this demo